Google Calendar Synchronization

 This will sync every 15 minutes starting at 5 minutes past the hour.

-1. export from org mode to .ics; upload .ics to a public web server giving it a hidden/secret name; tell Google to import this .ics file
+You can export from org mode to .ics; upload .ics to a public web server giving it a hidden/secret name; tell Google to import this .ics file.

-The first one has the disadvantage that the item won't show up in your "main" calendar and therefore you can't easily share them with others.
+This has the disadvantage that the item won't show up in your "main" calendar and therefore you can't easily share them with others.
 Nevertheless, this route is relatively easy and therefore we'll discuss it below.
-The second option (as described in the link) should work well, if you don't need to change things.

-Also keep in mind that your mileage will vary, since everything described on this page works for some people, but perhaps not for you… if this is the case, feel free to ask on the org-email list and perhaps we can add missing features.
+Also keep in mind that your mileage will vary, since everything described on this page works for some people, but perhaps not for you… if this is the case, feel free to ask on the org mailing list and perhaps we can add missing features.

 ;;; define categories that should be excluded